purrbot-site/PurrBotAPI/README.md

 **Requires**: String

 The provided text will be used in the image as the message.
-It will be auto-split to a new line, if the message contains `\n` or just is longer than the width of the available space
+It will be auto-split to a new line, if the message contains `\n` or just is longer than the width of the available space.

 ### name
 **Syntax**: `name=<text>`